Healthy Homes Assessment Normandale

 Rental Property Home Assessments Normandale

-The areas of rental property that are affected with Health Homes Standards.
+Property rental areas that are affected to Health Homes Standard.
 Healthy Homes Standard in Normandale include each:

 • Bedrooms